suhas9/Diamondprediction_end_end_project/README.md

 # This is my end to end project
 # init_setup is automated shell script to create env and activating it and also installing the requirement.txt file use command in git terminal "bash init_setup.sh"
+# to run the setup.py file write "python setup.py install" in terminal